Merging of neural networks: Experimental results

 Every strategy has used 6000 epochs cumulatively and SGD with starting learning rate 0.01 and momentum 0.9.
 Every training except finding important neurons (teachers, student fine-tuning, bo3 models, and one model) decreased the learning to 0.001 in the third quarter and 0.0001 in the last quarter of the training.

 We have conducted 10 experiments, see Fig.~\ref{fig:imagewoof_lenet} for visualisation and Table \ref{fig:statistics_of_all_experiments} for detailed statistics.
-Our strategy has better min, max, median, and mean testing accuracy.
+Our strategy has consistently better results than other strategies.
 It has a greater sample variance than \textit{one model} as a consequence of an outlier, see Fig.~\ref{fig:imagewoof_lenet}.